seanox/aspect-js/README.md

 - Expression Language
   meta-language extension with full JavaScript support
 - Reactivity rendering
-  Rendering can be reactive to changes in data objects and trigger partial rendering at consumers
+  rendering can be reactive to changes in data objects and trigger partial rendering at consumers
 - Markup rendering
   supports: condition, custom tags, events, filter, interval, iterate, rendering, resources messages, validation, ...
 - Markup hardening
   makes it difficult to manipulate the attributes in the markup
-  Non-visible components are removed from the DOM and only reinserted when used
+  non-visible components are removed from the DOM and only reinserted when used
-- Model View Controller
+- Model View Controller (MVC) / Model View ViewModel (MVVM)
   supports: events, virtual paths, sitemap, permission concept, ...
 - Resource Bundle / Resource Messages
   localization, internationalization (i18n) and text outsourcing